 A little bit of context

-Based on our experiences growing up, we’ve written and are self publishing the first of what will hopefully become a series of children’s books.
-Not just any children’s books, but a series of bilingual Auslan story books for families with deaf or hard of hearing members, or people interested in Auslan.
-The Auslan signs have been terrifically drawn by deaf artist, Shaun Fahey (NZ), alongside the wonderful story illustrations by Janet King (UK).
-The first book coming out focuses on signs for zoo animals, with another in the works.
+Based on our experiences growing up, we’ve written and self published a couple of children’s books we hope will become a series.
+Not just any children’s books, but a series of bilingual English- Auslan stories for families with deaf or hard of hearing members, or people interested in Auslan.
+The Auslan signs have been terrifically drawn by deaf artist, Shaun Fahey (NZ) and Viktor Jäderlund (Swedan), alongside the wonderful story illustrations by Janet King (UK).

 Huh?
 What is Auslan?

 Auslan stands for Australian Sign Language, and these books are being created for families who have or know someone that uses it.
 By adding pictures of the corresponding Auslan signs alongside our story, children and parents, regardless of hearing ability, are all on the same page.
-This allows deaf children in particular to develop their first language proficiently, as hearing children do when reading books, while also allowing non-Auslan users to become familiar with every day signs, and recognise the difference between the two languages.
+This allows deaf children in particular to develop their first language proficiently, as hearing children do when reading books, while also allowing non-Auslan users to become familiar with every day signs as well as recognise the difference between the two languages.

 Why are we doing this?